apache/cordova-docs/www/docs/en/3.1.0/guide/platforms/blackberry/plugin.md

 # BlackBerry Plugins

-This guide <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s how to develop an Echo plugin on BlackBerry.
-The
-<a href="../../hybrid/plugins/index.html">Plugin Development Guide</a> provides a broad overview with which you
-should already be familiar, and this guide picks up where it leaves off.
+This guide shows how to develop an Echo plugin on BlackBerry.
+The Plugin Development Guide provides a broad overview with which you should already be familiar, and this guide picks up where it leaves off.
 In addition, download the [Cordova BlackBerry repository](https://git-wip-us.apache.org/repos/asf?p=cordova-blackberry.git).